Frequently Asked Questions (FAQ)

 We (Maria and Steve) share a business, but do not share client records, client information or any details of any of our clients, client sessions or session work.
 If we are co-facilitators of a group then we both share information about the participants of that group unless any group participants are also our personal clients.
 No information about our personal clients is shared outside of our sessions with each individual client.

-We have flexible counselling hours, with in-person or online appointments available 5 days a week.
+We have flexible counselling hours, with online appointments available 4 days a week.
 We offer reasonable fees and flexible payment methods, with a strict confidentiality policy.
 Use our contact form, email us or call 778.765.3865.

 Individual & Couples Fees

 Clients are asked to provide a minimum of 24 hours notice for all cancellations.
 Appointments that are cancelled or missed without 24 hours notice will be charged the full amount of the scheduled appointment.
-Cancellations or changes to your appointment can be made by calling our office at 778.765.3865.
+Cancellations or changes to your appointment can be made by calling our office at 778.765.3865 or via email.

 Metta Emergence offers counselling services online which make it possible for you to access services from the comfort of your own home, office, or another location using Zoom.
-Zoom is a fully encrypted platform between the two parties protecting data in transit by TLS 1.2 using 256-bitAdvanced Encryption Standard (AES-256).
+Zoom is a fully encrypted platform between the two parties protecting data in transit by TLS 1.2 using 256-bitAdvanced Encryption Standard (AES-256), and is fully HIPAA/PIPEDA compliant.

 Online counselling is a great solution for clients outside of the lower mainland area in B.C., who have mobility or transportation barriers, parents or caregivers struggling to find child care, couples who may not always be in the same location, clients who do not have the time to travel to and from an in-person appointment, have caregiving responsibilities, or simply prefer the comfort of their own home.